BejenaruIoanMatei/FakeSpotter/README.md

 If you are curious about the models you can find the google colab notebook here: [FakeSpotterNotebook](https://colab.research.google.com/drive/1nizvdocMwvu0jHFwLm4kl41wXcCbPnZd?usp=sharing)

+> **Note:**The Django implementation is not production-ready yet, but I do plan to optimize it further.
+For now, it serves as a simple web app to showcase the core feature — detecting fake images of people.

 ### Features

 - Web interface built with Django